bruntonspall/bruntonspall.github.io/about.md

 footer: true
 ---
 # Who am I
-Michael Brunton-Spall is a technical architect at the [Government Digital Service](https://gds.blog.gov.uk/), helping to bring a digital revolution to the UK Government.
+Michael Brunton-Spall is an independant cybersecurity consultant.
+Previously he worked at the [Government Digital Service](https://gds.blog.gov.uk/), helping to bring a digital revolution to the UK Government.

 Previously I've worked in the gambling industry, the games industry and for [The Guardian](http://www.theguardian.com) where I worked on building and scaling the content management system, designing and delivering the [Content API](http://explorer.content.guardianapis.com/)